 3. To make atonement for iniquity - to exact a price for Israel's sins under the terms of the Old Covenant

-4. To bring in everlasting righteousness - to usher in the Milennial Kingdom on earth
+4. To bring in everlasting righteousness - to usher in the Millennial Kingdom on earth

 5. To seal up vision and prophecy - to bring to an end all revelation by granting a full knowledge of God

-6. To anoint the most holy place - to set up the Milennial Kingdom temple where Christ will reside
+6. To anoint the most holy place - to set up the Millennial Kingdom temple where Christ will reside

 Notice that all these purposes and outcomes are focused exclusively on preparing Israel to enter the Kingdom following Tribulation at Christ's Second Coming.
 This is further confirmation that this period of great distress on the Earth is focused entirely on Israel and not on the church.
 The extreme nature of the events during Tribulation impact the whole earth, but the intended target is Israel.